A Python wrapper for the libraries.io API

 - A repository user e.g. a GitHub username. e.g. discdiver

-- A package distributed by a package manager. e.g. pandas
+- A package or library distributed by a package manager platform. e.g. pandas

-Note that many repos and packages share the same name.
+Note that many repos and projects share the same name.
 Many owners and repos also share the same name.
 Further, many owners are also users.
+Fun! 😁

 Pybraries methods that return one item generally return a dict with information.

 Methods that return multiple items return a list of dicts.

 - Check out the full pybraries documentation.

 - Contributions are welcome and appreciated!
 See Contributing.